Addiction Treatment

 Co-Occurring Alcohol Addiction and Mental Health Disorders

-As a mental illness, alcoholism can occur on its own.
-However, it often occurs in people who have other severe mental illnesses like anxiety disorder, depression, and bulimia nervosa.[9]
+As a mental illness, alcoholism can occur on its own, but it often occurs in people that have other severe mental illnesses like bipolar disorder, depression, obsessive-compulsive disorder (OCD), or schizophrenia.[9]

 With co-occurring disorders, the symptoms of both disorders can exacerbate psychiatric, medical, and family issues.
 Alcohol use may worsen as the co-occurring mental illness symptoms intensify, and as the symptoms intensify, more alcohol may be used to alleviate them.
 Co-occurring conditions can also make the treatment of both illnesses more complicated.